The LMC Corona Favors a First Passage: Methods

 Table~\ref{tab:ics} lists the initial propererties of the simulated galaxies used in this work.
 In the first passage orbit, the mass and scale lengths of the galaxies remain fixed at $M_\mathrm{MW}=1.1\times10^{12}$~\msun, $a_\mathrm{MW}=22$~kpc, $M_\mathrm{LMC}=1.75\times10^{11}$~\msun, and $a_\mathrm{LMC}=9.5$~kpc (LMC1).
 In the second passage orbit, the MW again remains fixed with $M_\mathrm{MW}=1.1\times10^{12}$~\msun\ and $a_\mathrm{MW}=22$.
 However, the LMC's mass follows the amount of bound material as defined in the \citet{vasiliev24} simulations.
 At each timestep, we numerically fit the radial profile of the bound $N$-body particles with a Hernquist profile via a Trust Region Reflective least-squares routine implemented in Python's \texttt{scipy.curve\_fit} function.
 This gives us an initial LMC with $M_\mathrm{LMC}=3.4\times10^{11}$~\msun\ and $a_\mathrm{LMC}=26.3$~kpc.
 The mass decreases similarly to what is shown in the bottom panel of figure~3 in \citet{vasiliev24}, resulting in a present-day LMC with $M_\mathrm{LMC}=1.0\times10^{11}$~\msun\ and $a_\mathrm{LMC}=7.9$~kpc.

 On top of these analytic potentials, we include live gas particles representing a gaseous disk and halo.
-All initial conditions are build using the \dice\ code \citep{perret14}\footnote{\url{https://bitbucket.org/vperret/dice/src/master/}}.
-We include a Hernquist DM potential in the creation of the initial conditions (ICs), and then excise the DM particles before running the simulation.
 The MW models are the same between the two orbits, so we use the same initial MW CGMs which were originally used in \citet{lucchini24}.
 It is initialized following a beta profile ($\rho\propto\left( 1+(r/r_c)^2 \right)^{-3\beta/2}$; \citealt{salem15}) with $r_c=0.35$ and $\beta=0.559$.
-It starts with a total mass of $2.0\times10^{10}$~\msun\ at $10^6$~K. After 4~Gyr in isolation (with the analytic potential described above), $1.2\times10^{10}$~\msun\ remains within $r_{200}=199$~kpc ($1.8\times10^{10}$~\msun\ remains bound), and the CGM has a mean temperature of $5.1\times10^6$~K. Continuing the evolution in isolation after this point, the total gas mass within $r_{200}$ changes by $<4\%$ over the subsequent 4~Gyr.
-Thus, we use $t_0=4$~Gyr as the initial snapshot for our interacting simulations.
+It starts with a total mass of $2.2\times10^{10}$~\msun\ {(2\% of the galaxy's DM mass)} at $10^6$~K. After 4{5}~Gyr in isolation (with the analytic potential described above), $1.5\times10^{10}$~\msun\ remains within $r_{200}=199$~kpc ($1.9\times10^{10}$~\msun\ remains bound), and the CGM has a mean temperature of $5.1\times10^6$~K. Continuing the evolution in isolation after this point, the total gas mass within $r_{200}$ changes by $<4\%$ over the subsequent 4~Gyr.
+Thus, we use $t_0=5$~Gyr as the initial snapshot for our interacting simulations.